Handling of animal by-products

 Import of animal by-products for research and educational purposes

-No import permit is required for import from the EU as well as Norway, Iceland and Switzerland.
+- Import from the EU as well as Norway, Iceland and Switzerland: No import permit is required for import.
 The transporter must, however, be approved for transporting animal by-products.

-A time-limited copy of the permit for single imports can be sent to you upon request; e-mail Comparative Medicine at email@example.com.
-Institutions/groups at KI may also have their own import permits for frequent imports.
+A time-limited copy of the permit for single imports can be sent to you upon request; e-mail Comparative Medicine at firstname.lastname@example.org Institutions or research groups at KI may also have their own import permits for frequent imports.

-The permit requires that Karolinska Institutet/Comparative Medicine keep a continuous register of these imports, which upon request are to be shown to the Swedish Board of Agriculture.
-You must therefore indicate:
+The permit requires that a continuous register of these imports are kept, which upon request are to be shown to the Swedish Board of Agriculture.
+You must therefore always note: